 Financial incentives and penalties are just one way for governments and public entities to support the greening of supply chains.
 Whatever governments and public entities do in terms of environmental policy development, the business world is very sensitive to coherence and continuity in existing policies, the legal coherence of implemented policies, and the enforcement of policies through inspection and control.
 As many investment decisions have a medium to long-term amortization, any changes in government policy, such as abolishing subsidy schemes for certain green investments, can have large ramifications on the soundness of the initial corporate decision related to a green initiative.
 Thus, government policies and regulations typically significantly impact green strategies, investments, and GSCM initiatives pursued by corporations, but should provide legal and investment stability to the affected companies.

 Internal environmental management is central to improving corporate environmental performance.
-Supporting senior managers is necessary and, often, a key driver for successfully adopting and implementing most innovations, technology, programs, and activities in GSCM.
-Successful GSCM initiatives often involve several departments (at times several corporations), and this cooperation and communication are essential to successful environmental practices.
-Sharing responsibility Inter-organizationally for various aspects of environmental performance is the key to successful GSCM.
+A supporting managerial structure is necessary and, often, a key driver for successfully adopting and implementing most innovations, technology, programs, and activities in GSCM.
+Successful GSCM initiatives often involve several departments (at times several corporations), and such cooperation and communication is essential to successful environmental practices.
+Sharing responsibility inter-organizationally for various aspects of environmental performance is the key to successful GSCM.

-Not only individual companies can opt for cooperation on a bilateral or multilateral basis.
+It is not solely individual companies that can opt for cooperation on a bilateral or multilateral basis.
 Industry and branch organizations often play an essential role in coordinating several organizations to take joint initiatives in GSCM.
 In other cases, private companies, sometimes with different backgrounds, and organizations such as public entities form coalitions to advance the design and implementation of GSCM solutions.

 4. GSCM and Ports